voiceflow-gallagan/llmlingua-api/README.md

 This repository contains a FastAPI application designed to compress prompts using the `llmlingua` library and a pre-trained model.

 More info about [Microsoft LLMLingua-2](https://llmlingua.com/llmlingua2.html).
+Their LLMLingua Github repo: https://github.com/microsoft/LLMLingua

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have Docker & Docker Compose installed (see [Docker's official installation guide](https://docs.docker.com/desktop/)).

 ## Installation